galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 {: .tip}

 ## Self-destruct script
-Web server applications will tend to keep running after the user has terminated the tool in Galaxy.
+Unlike regular tools, web applications will run indefinitely until terminated.
 With Galaxy's legacy "Interactive Environments", this used to result in "zombie" containers hanging around and clogging up the Galaxy server.
-You may notice a `terminate.sh` script in some older GxITs as a workaround to this problem, but the new GxIT architecture handles containers much better.
-This is no longer required.
+You may notice a `terminate.sh` script in some older GxITs as a workaround to this problem, but the new GxIT architecture handles container termination for you.
+This script is no longer required or reccommended.

 ---